 According to the Department of Education you qualify for a supplementary exam:

 - If you did not pass Grade 12 but need to pass 2 subjects to obtain your NSC.
-You can register a maximum of 2 subjects for your supplementary exam.
+You can register to retake any number of subjects for your supplementary exam.
 However, you need to have written these subjects during their final year exam.

-- If there is a death in your immediate family, you may register for the supplementary examination.
+- In the instance of a death in your immediate family, you may register for the supplementary examination.

 - In a case where an irregularity is being investigated, provisional enrollment for supplementary examination may be granted, pending the outcome of the investigation.

-- If you were unable to write or complete one or more of the National Senior Certificate examination question papers for reasons other than illness or injury, you may apply to write the supplementary examination, provided that a written report is submitted by the principal of the school to the Head of the assessment body.
+- If you were unable to write or complete one or more of the National Senior Certificate examination question papers for reasons other than illness or injury.
+The school principal will need to submit a report to the Head of the assessment body.

 How do I register for a supplementary exam?